bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   along the line of the mirror with a point on one side of the line, and see where that point will land on the other side of the line after folding.

++ [sweep:-1,0,180]

+  This is to construct an arc of a given radius that is the same in both X and Y dimension.
+The first two argument is the relative position to the current position where the center of the arc is.
+The last argument is the number in degrees representing the angle to sweep over.
+A positive angle expresses that the sweep should happen in a counter-clockwise direction, and a negative value expresses a clockwise sweep.

 + [dot:0.2]

   This is to place a circle centered at the last position with a given